Select menu: Stats | Mixed Models (REML) | Repeated Measures | Data in Parallel

-This menu provides facilities for repeated measurements analysis using the method of residual maximum likelihood (REML), which is also sometimes called restricted maximum likelihood.
-This menu expects the measurements to be within multiple variate, where each variate represents a different time point.
+This dialog provides facilities for repeated measurements analysis using the method of residual maximum likelihood (REML), which is also sometimes called restricted maximum likelihood.
+The dialog expects the measurements to be within multiple variate, where each variate represents a different time point.

 This lists data structures appropriate to the current input field.
 The contents will change as you move from one field to the next.
 Double-click on a name to copy it to the current input field or type the name.

 This specifies the list of data variates containing the measurements to be analysed.
 You can transfer multiple selections from Available data by holding the Ctrl key on your keyboard while selecting items, then click to move them all across in one action.

 A variate or list of values specifying the time points for the observations for the subjects.
 The number of values in the variate or list must equal the number of variates entered in the Data field.
 If the values are entered using a list, the items in that list can be separated by spaces or commas.

 This gives the fixed model that describes imposed treatment factors and covariates for which the effect of specified levels or values are of interest.
 The model is described using a formula, which can combine main effects and interactions of factors and also covariates.

 Additional random terms

 A formula specifying random model terms, additional to the subjects and times, which are to be fitted in the repeated measures model.